Worried about your Chaffhaye getting frozen in the winter? We have tips for that.

 The Smell Test can be done as soon as you open up a bag of Chaffhaye.
 If the smell is sweet and intoxicating, then it is good to feed.
 If it has a rotten, foul smell then it is bad.

 From Green to Gold, we are not your ordinary alfalfa.
 We pride ourselves on being a premium feed and pride ourselves as one of the best when it comes to proper gut health.
-While fresh-cut alfalfa may instinctively look more beneficial; however, our proprietary culturing process unlocks nature’s total digestible nutrients (TDN) for greater animal health.
-Kissed with a hint of molasses and packed with beneficial yeast colonies.
-Making Chaffhaye more cultured than your average alfalfa.
+While fresh-cut alfalfa may instinctively look more beneficial, our proprietary culturing process unlocks nature’s total digestible nutrients (TDN) for greater animal health.
+Packed with beneficial yeast colonies, Chaffhaye is an easy to digest premium forage that's chopped, cultured, and bagged fresh at 50% moisture.